Amazon and Epix strike movie deal; Netflix shares drop

 Netflix has been paying $200 million a year since 2010 for exclusive rights to Epix movies.
 The exclusivity expires this month, but Netflix will keep Epix movies on its service through September 2013.
 Netflix has the option to extend its non-exclusive use of Epix through September 2014.

-Netflix (NFLX.O) shares fell 6.3 percent to close at $55.93 on Nasdaq.
-T he stock had dropped as low as $53.13 earlier in the day, down 11 percent from its Friday close.
+Netflix shares fell 6.3 percent to close at $55.93 on Nasdaq.
+The stock had dropped as low as $53.13 earlier in the day, down 11 percent from its Friday close.

 "It gives Amazon Prime members a lot less reason to also have a Netflix subscription," R. J. Hottovy, an analyst with Morningstar, said of the Amazon-Epix deal.

-Epix is a pay TV movie channel with more than 15,000 titles jointly owned by Viacom Inc's (VIAB.O) Paramount Pictures, Metro-Goldwyn-Mayer Pictures, and Lions Gate Entertainment Corp LGF.N.
+Epix is a pay TV movie channel with more than 15,000 titles jointly owned by Viacom Inc's Paramount Pictures, Metro-Goldwyn-Mayer Pictures, and Lions Gate Entertainment Corp.

-Founded in October 2009, the network is available through distribution partners like Verizon FIOS, Dish, and Cox Cable though it does not have agreements in place with larger operators like Comcast Corp (CMCSA.O) and Time Warner Cable TWC.N or with satellite service DirecTV DTV.O.
+Founded in October 2009, the network is available through distribution partners like Verizon FIOS, Dish, and Cox Cable though it does not have agreements in place with larger operators like Comcast Corp and Time Warner Cable or with satellite service DirecTV.

 Epix expects to make deals with other online players, CEO Mark Greenberg said in an interview.
-The company is talking with several companies including Apple Inc (AAPL.O), Google Inc (GOOG.O), Hulu and "about every single person in the digital space" about ways they could use Epix movies, he said.
+The company is talking with several companies including Apple Inc, Google Inc, Hulu and "about every single person in the digital space" about ways they could use Epix movies, he said.

 "There are no deals to be done imminently, but there will be some done down the road," Greenberg said.